-- Signs of dehydration such as thirst, dry mouth, decreased urine, lethargy, or confusion.
+- Signs of dehydration include thirst, dry mouth, decreased urine, lethargy, or confusion.

-- Too old people or too young infants should see a doctor.
+- Older adults or too young infants should see a doctor.

 4- Foods that can trigger yellow watery stool (food intolerance or yellow foods)

 Food intolerance is very common.
 It affects up to 20% of people.
-And it can lead to diarrhea or loose watery stool after infection of the offending food.
-Also, a food allergy can lead to the same condition. [ref]
+And it can lead to diarrhea or loose watery stool after infection with the offending food.
+Also, a food allergy can lead to the same condition (reference).

 The differences and the offending foods that can cause yellow watery stool are enlisted in the table below.